 Recreational use of marijuana became legal in California on January 1, 2018.
-The legalization is the result of voter passage of Proposition 64 in November 2016.
+The legalization of cannabis regulation and adult-use cannabis is the result of voter passage of Proposition 64 in November 2016.

 Adults age 21 and older may now possess up to one (1) ounce of dried marijuana or eight (8) grams of concentrated cannabis under California law.
 They may also grow up to six (6) plants for their personal use, subject to certain restrictions.

-Adults who exceed these amounts can be charged with a misdemeanor and punished by up to 6 months in county jail and/or a fine of up to $500.
+Adults who exceed these amounts of recreational cannabis can be charged with a misdemeanor and punished by up to 6 months in county jail and/or a fine of up to $500.

 People under age 21 who possess marijuana can be charged with an infraction and sentenced to a fine (if at least 18) or to drug counseling and community service (if under 18).

 Restrictions on sale and transport